Chronic stress at the work place has become exceedingly common now…

 Excessive worry, feeling of heaviness, palpitations, chest discomfort, nervousness, insomnia, and disturbing ruminating thoughts are some of the psychological symptoms of stress, seen in working people,” he adds.

 Lifestyle modifications, stress management, relationships management, quitting addictions, and early intervention with the help of therapists and psychiatrists is mandatory to avoid problems related to work stress or organizational stress.
+Here is a website that offers CBD products known to be effective in the battle against stress.

 - Regular follow up with one’s family physician to monitor blood sugar levels and blood pressure is a must.